 Each summer, EMBA students study innovation and entrepreneurship and take a one-week trip to Sacramento and Silicon Valley to meet with innovative companies and individuals who shape policies and decisions.
 The main project in this course involves completing an analysis of a specific company and identifying how that company does (and does not) foster and support innovation.

 Student teams investigate how organizations employ innovation, not focusing on a specific aspect of innovation.
 In other words, teams will not address the content of technology innovation or product innovation.
 Instead, their research will explore the processes that different companies use to employ innovation.
 Examples of the innovative process will include products, technology and organizational processes.
 Emphasis will be on the approach companies use to create and support the innovative process.
 Final reports present different ways the innovative process is employed, how innovation is encouraged (organization climate, incentivized, rewarded), examples of good and bad management processes, common threads across companies, and find-ings/conclusions that would have implication for managers and in their own companies.

 Companies visited include Tesla, Oracle, Facebook, Genentech and Microsoft.

 The LMU EMBA Program's strong international component broadens students' understanding of what it takes to be a leader in today's complex global business environment.
 In the final semester, students take a 10-day journey overseas to one or more major business centers to meet with business executives and gather findings for their final research projects.
-In recent years, EMBA classes have visited exciting destinations such as Cuba, Costa Rica, China, Singapore, India, Peru, Germany, South Korea, Russia, Thailand, Greece and Spain.
+In recent years, EMBA classes have visited exciting destinations such as Cuba, Costa Rica, China, Singapore, India, Peru, Germany, South Korea, Russia, Thailand, Greece, Spain and South Africa.
 Students regularly cite the international experience as a highlight of the program.